smoka7/multicursors.nvim/README.md

     -- -2 false: don't generate hints
     -- -3 [[multi line string]] provide your own hints generate_hints = {
-        normal = false,
+        normal = true,
-        insert = false,
+        insert = true,
-        extend = false,
+        extend = true,
         config = {
-            -- number of columns to used when generating hints.
-Use 1 for a vertical display.
-            -- When nil, it will be computed based on 'columns' and the maximum hint length. column_count = nil,
+             -- determines how many columns are used to display the hints.
+If you leave this option nil, the number of columns will depend on the size of your window. column_count = nil,
         }
     },